 Do daily slow-weighted, low intensity workouts.

-For people that experience fatigue . . . exercise is probably not on the top of things you want to do.
+For people that experience fatigue. . . exercise is probably not on the top of things you want to do.
 So I’m not gonna tell you to run 5 miles a day.
 However, studies show that slow weighted and low intensity exercise can actually help with fatigue.
 This is because exercise can lower insulin resistance, relieve stress, balance hormones, AND reduce inflammation.

 It’s a total powerhouse when it comes to long-term relief from fatigue.
 However, make sure the exercises you do don’t increase your heart rate to extreme levels (almost as if you are pushing your body too much).
 Pumping your body full of stress hormones is not good if you’re already fatigued.
-Try slow-weighted workouts, you can find lots of exercise routines on The Cysterhood app!
+Try slow-weighted workouts.
+You can find lots of exercise routines on The Cysterhood app!

 Take the right supplements.